If you rarely use flour, you’ve probably found an old bag in the back of the cupboard more than once. Can flour go bad or expire?

-How To Store Flour?
+How To Store Flour

-In most cases, the flour comes in a paper bag, and if it sits in a place that’s safe from moisture and bugs, it’s good enough to use long term.
+In most cases, flour comes in a paper bag, and if it sits in a place that’s safe from moisture and bugs, that’s good enough to use long term.
 Just roll down the top after each use, and that’s it.

 - Even though flour is said to last about 6 to 8 months in good quality, it usually keeps well for much longer

 - Observe the quality of whole-grain and self-rising flour closely, the former can go rancid, the latter lose the potency

 - Keep flour away from moisture and pantry bugs, transfer to an airtight container if needed

 - While many sources recommend refrigeration or freezing for long-term flour storage, it’s probably not really worth it